 Geodes in general are known to have very strong powers.
 Geodes are believed to be able to help see the 'whole perspective' and to see situations from different viewpoints.
 Agate geodes are also believed to be able to help shape someone's future.
 They can bridge communications and they are also helpful for clearing one's mind for meditation.
 Agate geodes are especially powerful in alleviating stress and strengthening spirituality.

-Caring for your Agate Geode Gemstones and Gemstone Jewelry Back to Top
+Agate Geode Gemstone and Jewelry Care and Cleaning Back to Top

 Agate geodes should be cleaned using plain water and mild soap.
 Using a soft cloth may not be efficient when trying to clean crevices.
 A soft brush, such as a toothbrush,can be used to clean geodes but care should be taken to ensure not too much pressure is applied.
 Do not use any harsh chemicals or cleaners to clean geodes and rinse only with room temperature water.
 Geodes can also be soaked in water to help soften and remove hardened debris.